chaoticzeros/halo-sapp-docs/userguide/index.rst

 ===========

 SAPP is fairly easy to set up.
-You will need to download a few things in addition to SAPP.
+You will need to download a few things first.

 .. list-table::
    :widths: 15 30